sptiwari/Gromacs_Simulation_Inorganic_Guide/README.md

 ### Tutorial 2: Molecular Dynamics Simulations of PIM-1-AO Polymer Using Gromacs

-This tutorial focuses on setting up polymer simualations.
+This tutorial focuses on setting up polymer simulations.

 Details for both the tutorials are provided in the README files located in respective folders.